THE 75th ANNUAL MEETING & CONFERENCE St. Augustine, Florida – May 12-14, 2023

 St. Augustine Beach FL 32080

 List of Bed and Breakfasts – https://www.visitstaugustine.com/places-to-stay/bed-breakfasts

-On Saturday evening, attendees can enjoy a cocktail hour and buffet in the beautiful dining hall of the Ponce de Leon Hotel.
-The FAS Awards Ceremony and Keynote Presentation will take place following the buffet dinner. ($50 per person.)
+On Saturday evening, attendees will enjoy a cocktail hour and buffet at the Ponce de Leon Hotel.
+The FAS Awards Ceremony and Keynote Presentation will take place following the buffet dinner.

 Decolonizing Archaeology in Colonial St. Augustine

 St. Augustine is a special place with a unique multicultural history.
 Building on the strong foundation of decades of local archaeology, history, and community-based work, this talk focuses on what new questions, methods, and techniques are contributing to decolonizing archaeology and learning more about the varied human experiences of the past in a tourist-destination primarily known for its Spanish colonial history.

 Parking at Flagler College on Friday and Saturday will be located at the Campus Services Building at 107 King Street and First United Methodist Church at 118 King Street.
 Please park in spaces marked for Flagler College.
 Parking at Flagler on Sunday will be limited to the Campus Services building.
 A volunteer will give you a parking pass at the lots.
 Please display this on your dashboard for the duration of the conference.